 Unfortunately, local laws forbid us from offering pick-up/drop-offs.
 Only specially plated tour vans, buses and taxis are allowed to do so.
 Anybody who gets caught doing so without one of those vehicles and without the proper documentation faces vehicle seizure (with all equipment inside) and fines upwards of Mx$100,000.
 All trips start and end at our dive center in Playa del Carmen.

-In the event that we have to cancel ocean dives due to unforeseen circumstances (port closures due to bad weather, for example), we will make every attempt to reschedule your dives.
-There is also the option for cenote dives for certified divers (although there may be a surcharge).
+In the event that we (Beyond Diving) have to cancel ocean dives due to unforeseen circumstances such port closures by the harbor master due to bad weather, we will make every attempt to reschedule your dives.
+There is also the option for cenote dives for certified divers as long as they meet prerequisites (although there may be a surcharge).
 If we are unable to reschedule, we will gladly offer a refund.When it is a guest who cancels the reservation, if the reservation is cancelled within 5 days (7 in high season), a full refund will be offered.
-If the cancellation happens outside of this period, no refunds will be offered.If a guest fails to show up to his/her scheduled activity, this will be considered a no-show, and all deposits will be forfeited.For courses, if the e-learning option is taken, once the codes have been sent to the student and the student has registered for the e-learning course, the deposits cannot be refunded.
+If the cancellation happens outside of this period, no refunds will be offered.If a guest fails to show up to his/her scheduled activity, or cancellations are made within 24 hours of the activity, this will be considered a no-show, and all deposits will be forfeited, and the day's activity will be charged at standard rate.
+If the guest cancels his/her activity due to medical issues, a note from a local doctor (which must include signature and license number) must be presented to avoid forfeiture of deposits.For courses, if the e-learning option is taken, once the codes have been sent to the student and the student has registered for the e-learning course, the deposits cannot be refunded.

 SCUBA is an acronym.
 It stands for Self Contained Underwater Breathing Apparatus.